All Episodes

 Then Bon Jovi and Bruce Springsteen, that didn't work.

-Let's bring in, you know, people one step out of the the Hollywood, you know, Hall of Fame, which is like people like Martin Sheehan.
+Let's bring in, you know, people one step out of the Hollywood, you know, Hall of Fame, which is like people like Martin Sheehan.

-Anyway, they're trying now to encourage electors in the electoral college to disregard their state's voting results and deny Trump the president.
+Anyway, they're trying now to encourage electors in the Electoral College to disregard their state's voting results and deny Trump the president.

-But we're not telling you to vote for Hillary.
+We're not telling you to vote for Hillary.

-Anybody but her, anybody but him.
+Anybody but him.

 Well, that's what elections are about.